ayoushagulzar/python-mini-projects/CLI Based/Basic Projects/Tutorials-projects/README.md

 # Tutorial Projects

-A collection of Python projects implemented while following the **Bro Code Python Full Course** tutorial, with personal modifications and experimentation.
+A collection of basic Python projects implemented while following the **Bro Code Python Full Course** tutorial, with personal modifications and experimentation.

 ---